Yatagani/slack-bot/README.md

-# slack-bot
+# Talky Slack Bot
-Give Feeedback &amp; Kudos
+_Inspired by Matter_

 Talky allows you to start Feedback Friday and recognise team members with Kudos, constructive feedback, and rewards — all in Slack. 💜

-Things you can do with Matter + Slack
+Things you can do with Talky + Slack

 🎉 Start Feedback Friday! — Dedicate a day where your team is encouraged to give the gift of feedback and share recognition (Kudos).